The Talking Heads on the once-in-a-lifetime 'Stop Making Sense' – KION546

 “We start with an empty stage and gradually add each part, each musician.
 As they come in, you hear what their contribution is,” Byrne says.
 “You see how it all gets done.
 It’s like a magician showing how the tricks are done, but the trick still works.
 We’ve seen behind the curtain, but the trick still works.”

 And the “tricks” are grand.
 There’s, of course, Byrne’s iconic, Kabuki-influenced big suit in “Girlfriend Is Better”– now even bigger in IMAX.
-(The big suit, itself, resides in a big box in Byrne’s office.)
-There’s also his achingly gentle dance with a floor lamp in “This Must Be the Place (Naïve Melody)” — a sumptuous echo to Fred Astaire’s tap dance around a lamp post in “Singin’ in the Rain.”
+There’s also his achingly gentle dance with a floor lamp in “This Must Be the Place (Naïve Melody)” – a sumptuous echo to Fred Astaire’s tap dance around a lamp post in “Singin’ in the Rain.”

-The lamps were made specially to be a little taller than the typical size, so they would illuminate faces.

-“We bought a few of them.
-They’d break all the time.
-I’d drop them and all the light bulbs would break,” says Byrne, laughing.
-“We’re kind of lucky that the ones in the film held up.”

 Other elements of “Stop Making Sense” have also proved remarkably resilient, though they can be harder to pin down.
 The songs, particularly something like “Life During Wartime,” synthesized a modern discombobulation that was only just emerging in the tech-nascent ’80s.
 “Stop Making Sense” – shot on film with six cameras but mixed digitally in Hal Ashby’s editing room — heralded a disorienting information age future while at the same time making the case that this strange new world could also be funky as hell.